PawelPleskaczynski/JunoProcessor/README.md

 Open the software using `JunoProcessor.jar` executable, located in [Releases](https://github.com/PawelPleskaczynski/JunoProcessor/releases) tab.

+##### Processing single image

-To load a JunoCam RAW image, click `Open Picture` button.
+- Load a JunoCam RAW image by clicking `Open a picture` button.
 Select your image via your default file selector.

+- Select `CH4` checkbox if the image is not RGB, but methane.

-Click `Process the image` button to start processing the data.
+- Click `Process the image` button to start processing the data.
 Please allow software up to a minute to process the data.

-Once processing is finished, you'll be notified by a pop-up, and you'll be able to retrieve final products in the same directory as input data, in a folder named after the input file's name.
+- Once processing is finished, you'll be notified by a pop-up, and you'll be able to retrieve final products in the same directory as input data, in a folder named after the input file's name.

-[//]: # (Batch processing)
+##### Batch processing

+- Load a directory with RAW JunoCam images by clicking `Batch processing` button.

+- Select `CH4` checkbox if the image is not RGB, but methane.

+- Click `Process the image` button to start processing the data.
+Please allow software to work for a couple of minutes.

+- Once processing is finished, you'll be able to retrieve final products in the same directory as input data, in directories named after the input file's name.

 ### FAQ